-For all campus centers, all academic buildings are secured during the evenings and weekends.
-Access to the buildings is only allowed for faculty/staff members and students who are accompanied by faculty/staff members.
+On all campus centers, all academic buildings are secured during the evenings and weekends.
+Access to the buildings may be allowed for faculty/staff members and students who are accompanied by faculty/staff members.
+The Parkville Campus is secured 24/7 by the Campus Safety Office.